Archives

 The Noire River is a small remote river located in Western Quebec that flows into the Ottawa River near the village of Davidson.
 The river terrain is unique to other rivers due the combination of sandy beaches for camping and rapids created by the rocky Canadian Shield.

 From its headwaters to the confluence of Ottawa River the Noire River flows 238 km.
-On our 5 day trip, we spend the first night in a local BnB and hit the river on the morning of Day 2, over 4 days and 3 nights a group of adventurous souls ages 16 and up will paddle 63 kms, on the section of river where there are minimal portages and maximum fun in class 1 and 2 rapids.
+On our 4 day trip, we meet our guides and fellow paddlers in the morning on Day 1, shuffle some gear and shuttle the 1.5hrs to the start of our river journey.
+Over 4 days and 3 nights a group of adventurous souls ages 16 and up will paddle 63 kms, on the section of river where there are minimal portages and maximum fun in class 1 and 2 rapids.
 Compared to its sister rivers, the Dumoine and the Coulonge, the Noire has a nice progression of whitewater allowing clients to build paddling skills and the lowest distances of portages, making it the most ideal river for paddlers of any skill or fitness level to feel empowered to move their own canoe down the river.

 With huge sandy beach campsites on every bend of this meandering river, we have endless options of where to set up camp for the night.
 Short days and sandy beaches allow for easy camping and time to swim, read, play in the rapids and simply enjoy time in the wilderness.